 Australia recognised Bosnia and Herzegovina in May 1992, soon after independence.
 Bosnia and Herzegovina established resident diplomatic representation in Australia in late 1994 under a Chargé d'Affaires, and the first Ambassador presented credentials in 2000.
 The first Australian Ambassador to Bosnia and Herzegovina, resident in Vienna, presented credentials in Sarajevo in November 1995.
 Australia opened an Honorary Consulate in Sarajevo in January 2005.

 Australia has a continuing interest in efforts to maintain peace and build prosperity in Bosnia and Herzegovina.
-Since 1993-94, Australia has contributed humanitarian assistance worth over A$17 million to countries in the region, including to Bosnia and Herzegovina.
+Since 1993-94, Australia has contributed humanitarian assistance worth over $17 million to countries in the region, including to Bosnia and Herzegovina.
 Most of these funds have been provided through international aid agencies, for example the UN High Commissioner for Refugees, the World Food Program and the International Committee of the Red Cross.
-The Australian Embassy in Vienna has a small direct aid program for Bosnia and Herzegovina aimed at grass-roots humanitarian needs.
+The Australian Embassy in Vienna has a small direct aid program for Bosnia and Herzegovina focused on grassroots humanitarian needs.

-Bilateral trade with Bosnia and Herzegovina is modest, with a total two-way merchandise trade of just under A$11.3 million during the 2010-11 financial year.
-Australian exports between 2010-11 were worth approximately A$8.8 million while imports amounted to almost A$2.4 million.
+Bilateral trade with Bosnia and Herzegovina is modest, with a total two-way merchandise trade of just under $3.9 million in 2012.
+Australian exports in 2012 were worth approximately $1.5 million while imports amounted to almost $2.4 million.
 Principal exports include live animals, meat (excluding beef) and civil engineering equipment.
-The main imports from Bosnia and Herzegovina for the 2010-11 period were footwear, clothing and furniture.
+The main imports from Bosnia and Herzegovina in 2012 were footwear, clothing and furniture.

 Previously a constituent republic of the Socialist Federal Republic of Yugoslavia, Bosnia and Herzegovina proclaimed independence in March 1992.
 This triggered a three-year conflict during which the three ethnic groups were at war with each other in varying alliances.
 The Dayton Peace Agreement, signed on 21 November 1995, put an official end to the fighting.